aiven/devportal/docs/products/redis/howto/estimate-max-number-of-connections.rst

 Estimate maximum number of connection
 =====================================

-The number of simultaneous connections in Aiven for Redis™* depends on the total available memory on the server.
+The number of simultaneous connections in Aiven for Redis®* depends on the total available memory on the server.

 You can use the following to estimate: